 VJC program and ensembles are offered free of charge to dedicated, committed, area music students in grades 8-12 (following a successful placement audition).
 These programs run from early December through mid-May each school year, with auditions held in November (as marching band season is winding down for music students).
 Audition dates/times are usually announced in mid-October.
 [Please note the online application form is at the bottom of the VJC Ensembles (Grades 8-12) page, linked above.]

 • Lessons & Workshops – Valley Jazz Cooperative faculty and clinicians can provide lessons to individuals, as well as group instruction to school band programs, church music groups, and other interested parties.
 After visiting the Lessons & Workshops page to learn more, please contact the Director of the Valley Jazz Cooperative, Russell Schmidt, to explore possible workshop and clinic opportunities.

 • VJC Scholarship Program – The VJC Scholarship Program is awarded annually to a trio of outstanding high school seniors, in support of their post-secondary education.
 Scholarship recipients are talented young musicians, with emphasis given to individuals who have made meaningful contributions to their communities through service to others.
 The program is open only to VJC program alums.

-• VJC Alumni Band – Launched in 2022, the VJC Alumni Band comes together annually in the early part of the summer, rehearsing in June and early July.
-(There will usually be only five or six weeks of rehearsals before a single performance.)
-The time frame has been chosen in the hopes that recent HS graduates who are going to college out of state can have an opportunity to be back with us then, should they be returning home to AZ for the summer.
+• VJC Alumni Band – Launched in 2022, the VJC Alumni Band comes together annually in the early part of the summer, rehearsing in late May and throughout June.
+(There will usually be only five or six weeks of rehearsals before a late June performance.)
+The time frame has been chosen in the hopes that recent HS graduates who are going to college out-of-state can have an opportunity to be back with us then, should they be returning home to AZ for the summer.
 If you are interested in participating in the VJC Alumni Band, please contact VJC Director Russell Schmidt directly via email.
 Many thanks!